Tasks in REST 3.0: Overview of Methods

 User Documentation: Bitrix24 Tasks

-The task detail form includes data about the task and a chat for discussions.
+The task card includes data about the task and a chat for discussion.
 The task itself can be divided into logical blocks:

 Starting from module version tasks 25.700.0, comments have been moved to the task chat.
-More about the changes can be found in the article New Task Detail Form: Overview of Changes.
+For more details on the changes, refer to the article New Task Card: Overview of Changes.

 User Documentation